ajfrantz/blog/content/projects.md

 I've spent most of my professional career using C++ to build highly-reliable real-time embedded systems.
-Unfortunately, the market for such things being what it is, I cannot share almost any of that code (and no longer have it in my posession even if I could).
+Unfortunately, the market for such things being what it is, I cannot share almost any of that code (and no longer have it in my possession even if I could).

 I mostly try to write things in Rust in my spare time, but that doesn't mean I don't still dabble here and there.